Writing - Teaching of Writing in High School/Middle School

 Additional Program Admission Requirements

-- Tell us why you want to be admitted to the post-baccalaureate certificate program.
-How does this program support your personal and professional goals?
-(For example, what challenges are you currently facing in the teaching of writing and/or what previous successes in the teaching of writing would you would like to build on?)
-300 words max.
+Personal and professional goals (300 words or less): How does this program support your personal and professional goals?
+For example, what challenges are you currently facing in the teaching of writing, and/or what previous successes in the teaching of writing would you like to build on?

-- Are you currently teaching at the Middle School or High School level?
-If you answered yes to the last question, please supply the name of the school, its address, and the grade you teach.
+Teaching Level: Are you currently teaching at the middle school or high school level?
+If yes, include the name and address of the school, and what grade you teach.

-- submit name and email address of one reference for a letter of recommendation wthin the online application
+Provide the name and email address of one reference for a letter of recommendation.

 International students are required to submit scores from the Test of English as a Foreign Language (TOEFL).
 The minimum TOEFL score required is 100 (internet-based testing), or 250 (computer-based testing), or 600-603 (paper-based testing).